Gurupatil0003/DSA_Tutorial/Tree/Tree_Properties.md

 ```
 ## 6. In a non-empty binary tree, if n is the total number of nodes and e is the total number of edges, then e = n-1:

-- The property stating that in a non-empty binary tree, the total number of edges  𝑒 e is equal to the total number of nodes 𝑛 n minus one, 𝑒=𝑛−1 e=n−1, can be
+`- The property stating that in a non-empty binary tree, the total number of edges  𝑒 e is equal to the total number of nodes 𝑛 n minus one, 𝑒=𝑛−1 e=n−1, can be
   understood through the basic structure of trees in graph theory.
 Let's break this
-  down and explain it using a specific tree structure.
+  down and explain it using a specific tree structure.`

 ## Explanation:

 ## Definition of a Tree:
-- A tree is a connected, acyclic graph.
+`- A tree is a connected, acyclic graph.
  In any tree with 𝑛 n nodes, there are exactly 𝑛−1 n−1 edges.
 This is because each additional node must connect to the existing structure via exactly one new edge
- to maintain connectivity and avoid cycles.
+ to maintain connectivity and avoid cycles.`

 ## Binary Tree Structure:

-- A binary tree is a special case of a tree where each node has at most two children.
+`- A binary tree is a special case of a tree where each node has at most two children.
 Step-by-Step Explanation with an Example: Let's consider a binary tree and
- verify the property 𝑒=𝑛−1
+ verify the property 𝑒=𝑛−1`

 ## Example Tree Structure:
 ```c